solo-io/gloo/example/nats/README.md

 Once everything is up and running, you can the demo website in your browser, and continue there: http://localhost:8080

+You can visit http://localhost:3000 and login with username *admin* and password *admin* to monitor Gloo.

 # Cleanup:

 To stop the containers, hit CNTRL+C on in the terminal where `docker-compose up` was invoked.